Release Notes for Adobe Experience Manager as a Cloud Service 2020.8.0

 Adobe Experience Manager Assets as a Cloud Service

-- The new Experience Manager Assets deployments are integrated with Adobe Developer Console by default.
-It helps configure the smart tags functionality faster.
-On the existing deployments, administrators configure smart tags integration as before.
+- On new Experience Manager Assets deployments, the smart tagging functionality is now configured by default.
+No need to manually integrate with Adobe Developer Console.
+On existing deployments, administrators configure smart tags integration as before.

 Adobe Experience Manager Commerce as a Cloud Service

 - Product Console feature is now available.
 This allows marketers/authors in AEM to view and navigate categories and products that are stored in the commerce backend.
 Support for properties for categories and products in the Product Console also provided.

 - Product and Category Pickers improved to allow marketers to select product via SKU or select category via category ID.

 The Release Date for Cloud Manager Version 2020.8.0 is August 06, 2020.

 - Content Audit is a feature enabled on Cloud Manager Sites Production Pipelines.
 The Production Pipeline configuration for programs with Sites now includes a third tab named Content Audit .
 Whenever a production pipeline is run, a new Content Audit step will be included in the pipeline after custom functional testing which will evaluate the site against a number of dimensions including performance, SEO (Search Engine Optimization), accessibility, best practices and PWA (Progressive Web App).Content Audit has since been renamed to Experience Audit.Refer to Experience Audit Testing for more details.